realmeidabr/realmeidabr/README.md

 <h2>About me</h2>
 <ul>
   <li> 🚀 I’m currently working on Compliance, Marketing and Business.</li>
-  <li> 🌱 Currently learning Web Development, Typescript, NodeJS and so on!</li>
+  <li> 🌱 Learning Web Development, Typescript, NodeJS and so on!</li>
   <li> 💛 Pronouns: he / him</li>
   <li> ⚡ Fun fact: I'm a lawyer trying to get into code!</li>
 </ul>